Bellfalasch/frontend-forum/slides.md

 April - June we'll hire an expert a11y advisor here in Oslo.

-One full day each week, one team per slot, cross-disciplinary.
+One full day, once a week, one team per slot, cross-disciplinary.

 Many (but not all) teams are now scheduled.